A Vet's Review of Physicians Mutual Pet Insurance

 • Physicians Mutual Pet Insurance plans are newer.
 Based on what I've seen since 2008, it can take time for a company to settle in on consistent premium pricing and policy terms.

 • If a bilateral condition happens on one side before they policy starts or during the waiting period, that condition will not be covered if it happens on the other side.
 Even if it happens after the waiting period.
-Their Bilateral Conditions policy doesn't clearly list the medical conditions that fall under this exclusion.
+Their Bilateral Conditions policy doesn't clearly list the medical conditions or body systems that fall under this exclusion.

 There are so many body systems that inhabit both sides of the body (e.g. eyes, ears, knees, hips, front paws, elbows, toenails, kidneys, lungs, femur, etc).
 Not clearly defining which systems they are referring to leaves a big door open that could allow them to deem something as a bilateral exclusion whenever they see fit.
 Letting customers know what specific conditions and/or systems fall under this exclusion would be much more transparent.
 Even if they want the definition to include all body systems that inhabit both sides of the body, it is important that they clearly let the customer know this.